minprog/programming-1/20 Problem sets/10 1 - Mario/10 Standard edition.md

 	play when you pass it as a "command-line argument" to **clang**?
 (Recall that **make**, the program we’ve been using to compile programs in lecture, simply calls **clang** with some command-line arguments for you to save you some keystrokes.)

-Curl up with at least two other shorts at [https://cs50.harvard.edu/shorts/1]().
+Curl up with at least two other shorts.
 Some additional questions may be in your future!

+<iframe width="711" height="400" src="https://www.youtube.com/embed/U3zCxnj2w8M" frameborder="0" allowfullscreen></iframe>

+<iframe width="711" height="400" src="https://www.youtube.com/embed/EbQGzxFz39U" frameborder="0" allowfullscreen></iframe>

+More shorts can be found at [](https://cs50.harvard.edu/shorts/1).

 # Hello again, C